evansjp/evansjp/README.md

 ### Hello! 👋
-My name is J.P. and I'm a sophomore at the University of Denver, studying for a Bachelor's of Science degree in Computer Science!
+My name is J.P. and I'm a junior at the University of Denver, studying for a Bachelor's of Science degree in Computer Science!
 I have currently accepted a position at Lockheed Martin as a Software Engineer Intern and I will be working there the summer of 2021.

 ## Current Projects 🔭
 Aside from my academics, I am working on a few personal projects that will hopefully benefit others.
 One of these projects is a tech startup that I founded called Harvester, which helps small brick-and-mortar businesses get their inventories more exposure on the internet.
 If you're interested in helping with the project—because I sure could use a few extra hands—contact me via any method below!